best things to eat in dubai

 Top 8 Best Things to Eat in Dubai

 Harees is one of Dubai's most renowned dishes.
-It is also found at many dining tables of the Emirates and menus of some of the finest restaurants in Dubai.
-It needs a lot of time and skills to train for it and is thus usually introduced at special events, weddings and banquets.
+It is also found at many dining tables of the Emirates and on menus of some of the finest restaurants in Dubai.
+It needs a lot of time and skills to train for it and is thus usually introduced at special events, weddings, and banquets.

 Many visitors to Dubai like majboos because it's really popular with Emirates.
 Recipes from one generation to another are passed down to families.

 The meal consists of basmati rice eaten with different meat types.
-Chicken, signature aromas of strong Arabic spices and a variety of different vegetables, are often eaten with Emirati majboos.
+Chicken, signature aromas of strong Arabic spices, and a variety of different vegetables, are often eaten with Emirati majboos.
 Chicken or meat majboos are eaten in all manner of family gatherings and are also well-known at Ramadan Iftar dinners.

 Madrouba, which also has its fans in Bahrain and Oman, is one of the most popular foods in Dubai.
 The most known variation is Madrouba with chicken, but it is also eaten with fish, lamb and pellets.
 It's made of rice, garlic, ointment, tomatoes and yoghurt.
 Butter in moderation is also used.